Chapter 4:

 Fifteen finally looked at me.
 “Was there anything in your life that made you smile?”

-There was family.
-Sure.
+I had a family.
 But no warm memories came to mind.
 No laughter.
 No moments worth remembering.

 Friends?
 They were there, but we never talked about anything real.
 It was just hanging out, small talk, pretending to care.